rotki/rotki/docs/api.rst

    :resjson eth_depositor [optional]string: The eth1 address that made the deposit for the validator.
 Can be missing if we can't find it yet.
    :resjson index int: The Eth2 validator index.
+   :resjson has_exited bool: A boolean indicating if the validator has exited.
    :resjson public_key str: The Eth2 validator pulic key.
    :resjson balance object: The balance in ETH of the validator and its usd value
    :resjson performance_1d object: How much has the validator earned in ETH (and USD equivalent value) in the past day.